danielshoun/good-movies/README.md

 ![user-profile]

+#### User
-#### User accounts have a right side full of movie lists, 2 of which are permanent.
+The users accounts have a right side full of movie lists, 2 of which are permanent.
 These lists can be created as well as edited, and are used to store any movies you want.

 ![home-page]

+#### Home Page
-#### The homepage Highlights 20 movies, which are laid out in a row of recently added and highest rated.
+The homepage Highlights 20 movies, which are laid out in a row of recently added and highest rated.

 ![movies]

+#### Movies
-#### The movies page, allows users to browse through a wide selection of over 900 movies, arranged by sets of 50.
+The movies page, allows users to browse through a wide selection of over 900 movies, arranged by sets of 50.

-#### The search feature allows users to look up certain movies based on keywords and lists them all out.
+The search feature allows users to look up certain movies based on keywords and lists them all out.